-Cost Recovery for Nuclear/IGCC Power Plants - HB 4001 by Rep. Rehwinkle-Vasilinda would repeal the pre-completion cost recovery clause that is available to IOUs to finance construction of nuclear and IGCC facilities.
+Cost Recovery for Nuclear/IGCC Power Plants - SB 1408 by Sen. Thompson and HB 4001 by Rep. Rehwinkle-Vasilinda would repeal the pre-completion cost recovery clause that is available to IOUs to finance construction of nuclear and IGCC facilities.